pawelgrzybek/pawelgrzybek.com/content/posts/2025-01-27-the-old-css-attr-with-new-features/index.md

 ---
-title: "The old CSS attr() with new new features"
+title: "The old CSS attr() with new features"
-summary: ""
+summary: "The upgraded CSS attr() function works how I always wanted it to.
+The new implementation is backward compatible and opens its functionality to all properties."
 ---

 The CSS `attr()` function retrieves a value from an HTML element’s attribute.
 Firefox added support for it two decades ago, so it's rather not a new thing.
 I can’t tell you how many times I had an incredible use case for it, just to be reminded a second later that its use is limited to the `content` property.
 Here is an example.